mohamad-ghasemilou/mohamad-ghasemilou/README.md

 # 👋 Hi, I’m Mohamad Ghasemilou
 **`Front-End Developer`**

-I love to code everyday and learn from everyone in the my journey.
-I've collaberated in many successful applications and various fields including Cryptocurrency, Imgae proccessing, ETF, etc. I believe the best output is user-centeric, pixel-perfect and performant eye-catiching visualls which based on clean & maintainable code.
+I love to code every day and learn from everyone on my journey.
+I've collaborated in many successful applications and fields including Cryptocurrency, Imgae processing, ETF, etc. The best output is user-centered, pixel-perfect, and performant eye-catching visuals based on clean & maintainable code.